Data transfer with grid storage

 Overview

 This tutorial describes the EGI Data Transfer using FTS transfers services and WebFTS.
-In the following paragraphs you will learn how to:
+In the following paragraphs you will learn how to use the FTS command-line client to perform data transfers between two Grid storage.

 Prerequisites